iximiuz/awesome-container-tinkering/RUNTIMES.md

 Regular containers but with systemd as PID 1 and an SSH daemon inside.
 Such "machines" behave very much like a VM, it's even possible to run dockerd in them.

+### OrbStack

+<a href="https://orbstack.dev/">OrbStack</a> - "Run Docker [containers] and Linux [VMs] on your Mac seamlessly and efficiently."
+It looks like a Docker Desktop alternative (but probably without the Docker Desktop extensions yet) with a bunch of appealing capabilities: promises to be fast(er), has a native macOS UI app, can run full-blown Intel and Apple Silicon Linux VMs with the ease of regular containers.
+Although it does have one big downside - it's not open-source (but seems to be free for the time being).

 ## Container-runtime shims